Nexenta/go-nexentastor/README.md

 All development happens in `master` branch, when it's time to publish a new version, new git tag should be created.

-Each API change MUST be released as git tag (X.X.X).
+Each API change MUST be released as git tag (vX.X.X).

 1. Test the new version:
    ```bash